dathuynh2003/MockProject-AADA/README.md

     ```
 2. Open the project in Android Studio.
 3. Build the project and run it on an emulator or a physical device.

-## Usage

-Provide instructions and examples for using the application.
-You can include screenshots or GIFs to illustrate the usage.

 ## Contributing